Lesson

 mnemonic device

-confirmation bias – a tendency to interpret information in a way that affirms what we already believe
+confirmation bias – the tendency to interpret information in a way that affirms what we already believe

 mnemonic device – a word or series of letters that helps you remember steps or strategies for something